waii-abi/waii-integration-tests/README.md

 ![screenshot](Sample_Output.png)

+# Best Practice:
+ - It takes 30-60 seconds to launch a docker.
+Notice that this does not have MOVIE DB as well.
+So try to minimize additional number of dockers.
+   - Instead, try to pack as many tests as possible in same docker, unless and until there is a need to change the docker config.
+ - Prefer to launch 2-3 dockers via `pytest -n 3 ...` to avoid timeout errors
+ - If you need more parallelism for the same docker configuration, feel free to create another config with different name.
+   - This will be assigned to different worker and will run in parallel.

 # Debugging:
-  - We intentionally do not delete the docker containers after the tests are run.
-In case you need to debug, you can do it.
   - When tests are started, all containers and its pg/log folders will be deleted.
+    - If you wish to see the logs, you can check the logs after the tests are executed.
   - logs about tests are written in `logs` folder.
+    - This will have details on the dockers being started, which tests are executed etc.
   - reports are written to `reports` folder.

 # FAQ / Yet to fix:
-  - I have same docker for multiple test classes.
-It seems slow.
+  -  Having same docker config for multiple test classes and it seems slow.
+Why?
     - Tests belonging to same docker configs are grouped together and scheduled in the same worker.
 Within this, it will be executed in sequential mode.
-      - It is possible to create additional docker configs with different port numbers and use them in the test classes.
+      - It is possible to create additional docker configs with different name, port numbers and use them in the test classes.
 This will ensure that the tests are run in parallel.
-  - Docker configs are hard to define and maintain.
-    - We will try to simlify this in next iteration.
+  - Sometimes docker is not starting.
+What should be done?
+    - Try clearing off `$HOME/waii-sandbox-test-integ/*` contents.
+  - Sometimes test cases are failing in connection
+    - Double check if `"api_port":` is specified correctly in docker_configs.py.
+Note that it has to be unique across dockers.
   - Timeout in running all benchmarks together
-    - As of now, `pytest -s -n 6 --html=reports/report_$(date +"%Y-%m-%d_%H-%M-%S_%3N").html --self-contained-html`
-      - Need to improve this.
-There seems to be an issue in this.
-    - Workaround for now, is to run individual tests
-      - `pytest -s -n 6 --html=reports/report_$(date +"%Y-%m-%d_%H-%M-%S_%3N").html --self-contained-html tests/test_basic_postgres_add/test_basic_postgres_add.py`
+    - Default
+  - Where should I place the additional docker files that will be used in docker configs?
+    - Use `SCRIPT_DIR` location in `docker_configs.py`.
+So basically, you can place in the same directory and refer as `f"{SCRIPT_DIR}/extra_file.xml"` in the docker configs.